 While we create the project directory using sudo then the project directory has access permission under root, which means the only root creates files on that directory so we have to grant permission to other users.
 To do that we have to execute this command.

 You need to create sample page, you can create sample page using nano editor, sublime or any text editor which is installed on your system but nano is by default installed so if you do not have installed another one then try using Nano.

 $ nano /var/www/mysite.com/public_html/index.html

-So, in index.html file you have create code like this
+So, in the index.html file, you have created code like this

 <!DOCTYPE html> <html lang="en"> <head> <meta charset="UTF-8"> <meta http-equiv="X-UA-Compatible" content="IE=edge"> <meta name="viewport" content="width=device-width, initial-scale=1.0"> <title>Hello World</title> </head> <body> <h1>Hello World</h1> </body> </html>

 Step 5: Create Virtual Host Files

 Linux system has by default a Virtual Host file which is named 000-default.conf , so you need to create a new Virtual Host File.
 To create new Virtual Host File use this command.

 $ sudo cp /etc/apache2/sites-available/000-default.conf /etc/apache2/sites-available/mysite.com.conf